 The horses of Korohe Horse Treks are definitely not average; they are obviously well-trained and used to go through thick forest and a rocky, deep river.
 My horse Uira was so brave and dutiful around the Waimaro River!
 This is not something you can do with any horse.

 What a memorable and unique ride, one of the best I have ever done in my entire life!
 I felt already super lucky to be able to do this, go riding and swimming with the horses.
 Moreover because it was a private ride with just Sammii and me.
 Super serene, lovely horses and such a beautiful scenery.

 Of course I wished that the trek would have lasted longer when the ranch came into view again.
-If you want to go all the way to Kaimanawa Forest Park, book the half-day experience.
-It’s not cheap but definitely worth it!
+If you want to go all the way to Kaimanawa Forest Park, book the half-day experience (see below for details).
+It is not cheap but definitely worth it!

 Korohe Horse Treks offers several kinds of horse treks, depending on the experience and preference of the rider(s):